 It is inexpensive and cooking is fairly simple.
 Not to mention full of good stuff to comfort you at the time of need of comfort.

-As I made it the other day and full pot was actually gone for lunch.
-N
+I made this delicious soup the other day and the full pot was actually gone for lunch.

 That’s what I love to see, not wasted food.
 My hubby grabbed a ladle and had one more bowl.